Are you visiting Bastia and wondering what you can discover? Discover our must-sees in this pretty Corsican town

 The Citadelle of Bastia, built on a rocky promontory in 1380, is located in the Terra Nova district.
 It’s a real favorite for us, and one of the city’s main attractions.
 We loved wandering through the narrow streets and colorful facades of this peaceful “little village”, which reminded us of villages in the south of France or Italy.
 I recommend taking the time to stroll down Rue Notre-Dame, the main street, and linger on a terrace, drinking a coffee with a view of the port.
 Getting to the Citadelle is easy: just follow the paths or climb the few wide steps in the Romieu garden.

-Right in the heart of the Citadel, you’ll find many curiosities, such as the place du Donjon, the governors’ palace, classified as a Historic Monument in 1977, with its architecture and beautiful orange facade housing Bastia history museum dedicated to Corsican heritage and history.
+Right in the heart of the Citadelle, you’ll find numerous sights, such as the Place du Donjon, the Governors’ Palace, classified as a Historic Monument in 1977, with its architecture and beautiful orange facade, which houses the Musée d’Histoire de Bastia, dedicated to the heritage and history of Corsica.
 The museum’s hanging gardens apparently offer a magnificent view from Terra-Vecchia to the islands of the Tuscan archipelago.
 You will also find the Sainte-Marie Cathedral baroque style, as well as the beautiful Louis XVI door once the only access to the citadel.

 If you wish to stay here, l’Hôtel des gouverneurs, a 4* hotel is conveniently located for easy access to the many restaurants and cafés.